Extending Partial Representations of Proper and Unit Interval Graphs: Bounded Representations of Unit Interval Graphs with Prescribed Ordering

 We solve the same linear program for the other ordering of the vertices of $C_t$.
 If none of the two programs is feasible, we report that no bounded representation exists.
 If exactly one of them is feasible, we keep the values obtained for $\ell_1,\dots,\ell_k$ and $E_t$, and process the next component $C_{t+1}$.
-If the two problems are feasible, we keep the one such that the value of $E_t$ in the solution is smaller, and process $C_{t+1}$.
+If the two problems are feasible, we keep the solution in which the value of $E_t$ is smaller, and process $C_{t+1}$.